Get Your Invoices Paid Faster With Manufacturing Factoring

 - Incremental fees: Your incremental fees kick in after the initial fee period to compensate the factoring company for its time.
 Incremental fees usually cost 0.25-1.50% of your total invoice value per charge, and these fees typically increase the longer your invoice remains outstanding.

-Requirements To Apply For Factoring Services For Manufacturing Companies
+Requirements To Apply for Factoring Services for Manufacturing Companies

 You need to apply to be eligible for manufacturing factorings.
 Here are the documents needed to do so:

-List Of Existing And Potential Customers
+List Of Existing and Potential Customers

 altLINE needs a list of all existing and potential customers as part of your application.
-We require this document to review the credit quality of your customer base and determine factoring eligibility.
+We require this to review the credit quality of your customer base and determine factoring eligibility.

 Manufacturer Invoice Factoring Application